sadhikari07/taskmaster/Readme.md

 ## Link to your deployed application:
 taskmaster-dev-cname.us-east-2.elasticbeanstalk.com

+## Routes:
+- GET request to /tasks and receive JSON data representing all of the tasks
+- POST request to /tasks with body parameters for title and description to add a new task.
+- PUT request to /tasks/{id}/state to advance the status of that task

 ## Issues faced:
 - Resource not found error due to not specifying the region.